 5 ways Puppet will make a developer’s life easier

-With Puppet, you no longer have to figure out why something works on one server but doesn’t work on another one that is supposed to be identical.
+With Puppet, you no longer have to figure out why something works on one server but not on another one that is supposed to be identical.

-When everything is configured the way it’s supposed to be, there is less that can go wrong.
+When everything is configured the way it’s supposed to be, less can go wrong.
 And that means less downtime.

-Once you automate your deployment process, then you can roll out new versions of your software with the push of a button.
-If there is a problem with the new version of software that you just rolled out, then you can easily revert back to the previous version.
+Once you automate the deployment process, you can roll out new versions of your software with the push of a button.
+If there is a problem with the new version, you can easily revert back to the previous version.

 What you will learn in Getting Started with Puppet